top of page

 4. Less Money For Healthcare

-During a recession healthcare spending often falls because people have tighter budgets, insurance policies are less generous, it can be harder to have claims approved, and people might be responsible for their own healthcare bills.
-States might also be facing budget cutbacks for various healthcare programs.
+During economic downturns, healthcare spending often falls because people have tighter budgets, less generous insurance policies, harder-to-approve claims, and increased responsibility for healthcare bills.
+States might also face budget cutbacks for various healthcare programs.

 When governments help their citizens with more universal healthcare, economic recession did not impact their use of healthcare.

-Interestingly enough, when governments help their citizens with more universal healthcare, economic recession did not impact their use of healthcare.
-In countries where citizens bore the brunt of their healthcare expenses, economic recession ‘significantly inhibited the out-of-pocket payment willingness for healthcare by reducing wages’.
+Interestingly enough, when governments help their citizens with more universal healthcare, economic recessions don't impact their use of healthcare.
+In countries where citizens bore the brunt of their healthcare expenses, economic recessions ‘significantly inhibited the out-of-pocket payment willingness for healthcare by reducing wages’.

 There have been numerous studies to see what the effects of recession have had on people’s shopping and eating habits.